-Fauci tells House committee vaccine progress strong, blames states reopening early for coronavirus surge
+Fauci suggests protests spread COVID-19, but won’t ‘opine’ on limits in hearing clash with Jordan

 After a vaccine is proven effective, the challenge will be distributing it widely among the public.

-When asked why the U.S. has been hit so much harder by the virus in recent months than other countries, Fauci partially blamed what some states have done in reopening too quickly.
+Fauci was also asked during the hearing why the U.S. has been hit so much harder by the virus in recent months than other countries.
+He partially blamed what some states have done in reopening too quickly.

-"We started off with a very difficult baseline of transmission that was going on at the time we tried to open up the country.
-And when we opened up the country," he said.
+"We started off with a very difficult baseline of transmission that was going on at the time we tried to open up the country," he said.
 "The reasons for that are complex.
 There are some states that did it very well and there are some states that did not.
 And when I say did not I mean we put out... the guidelines of a gateway phase one, phase two, phase three, some were followed very carefully and some were not.
 And those situations in which it were not, that led to the surging that you're showing on your chart there."

 The prepared testimony by the health experts expressed concern about the possible confluence of coronavirus and the flu at the same time, potentially presenting challenges to efforts to reopen schools.